Looking to take your first crack at thru-hiking? This 310-mile long trail in Minnesota might be your best bet.

 A brief overview of the Superior Trail

-The Superior Trail (SHT) runs 310 miles along a ridge overlooking Lake Superior through eight state parks in Minnesota.
+The Superior Trail (SHT) is one of the best thru-hikes in the USA.
+It runs 310 miles along a ridge overlooking Lake Superior through eight state parks in Minnesota.
 The trail kicks off at Jay Cooke State Park, about three hours from Minneapolis, and ends at the Canadian border.
 The southernmost segment, which is a 52.8-mile stretch along the Minnesota/Wisconsin border to Duluth, is only open to day hikers, while the northern portion, from Duluth to the top of the trail at the Canadian border, offers 269 miles of main trail and spur trails along which you can hike and camp.

 The trails vistas are plentiful and rewarding: rushing rivers, deep gorges, rock outcroppings, waterfalls, views of the Sawtooths and more, not to mention the frequent overlook of Lake Superior.
 The elevation gain is where the challenge lies: it fluctuates between 602 feet and 1829 feet and climbs a total of 37,821 feet over the course of the 269 mile section.
 Downhills are just as frequent, so the net gain is actually only 449 feet.